Monish-Alavalapati/Firmware-upgradation-GUI/README.md

 # Firmware Upgradation GUI

 This repository contains a remote GUI for firmware upgradation, specifically designed for the Parallax P2X8C4M64P microcontroller.
-The code is written in the Spin programming language, a custom language developed by Parallax Inc. This project is part of the summer internship 2024.
+The code is written in the Spin programming language, a custom language developed by Parallax Inc. This project is part of the summer internship 2024 at Optellent Inc.

 ## Parallax P2X8C4M64P Microcontroller